Skip to content

 Now, just what those 3 numbers are differs quite a bit.

-If you’ve ever coded HTML and CSS, you’re probably familiar with RGB, in which a particular color is represented by three numbers: (1) how red it is (R), (2) how green it is (G), and (3) how blue it is (B).
-While this sounds like something someone made up while they were high, it’s actually straightforward and solid enough that it’s the default way computers talk about color.
+And while this legit sounds like something someone made up while they were high, it’s actually straightforward and solid enough that it’s the default way computers talk about color 🤷♂️

 But just because it’s easy for computers doesn’t mean it’s easy for humans.
 That’s where HSB comes in.